Angana1/Angana1/README.md

-## Hi there 👋
+## Hi, I am Angana 👋
-I am Angana, and I am interested in exploring the applications of data science, AI, ML and statistics in different fields.
+I am a graduate from [IIT Kharagpur](https://www.iitkgp.ac.in/), and am currently working as a Quant Associate at [Morgan Stanley](https://www.morganstanley.com/).
+I am passionate about exploring the applications of data science, AI, ML and statistics in different fields.

 <!--
 **Angana1/Angana1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.